 The Blueprint analytic dataset was developed from eligibility member month records submitted by payers and processed in the Vermont Health Care Uniform Reporting and Evaluation System (VHCURES).
 Members were assigned by year to primary payers according to the most recent record within the measurement year.
-Medicare Advantage and conventional Medicare plan members were grouped together as Medicare.
 Other selections and exclusions are made and used in virtually all Blueprint reporting and analyses to ensure consistency in membership.